SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-audit-logging.md

 | `operator` | Information of who did the operation.
 If it's missing, the Sumo service was the operator. | JSON object of Strings |
 | `subsystem` | The product area of the event. | String |

-## Search the Audit Event Index for Automation Service events
+## Search for Automation Service events

 To search the Audit Event Index for logs that describe Automation Service events: